Nordhordland BK

 Nordhordland Ballklubb is a Norwegian football club.

 It was created in 1979 as a merger of the football sections of three local clubs, Knarvik IL, Seim IL and IL Alvidra.
 The team is located in Knarvik about 25 minutes' drive from Bergen.

-The men's part of the club plays in the 5th Division, the sixth-highest tier of football in Norway.
+The men's part of the club plays in the 4th Division, the fifth-highest tier of football in Norway.
 It last played in the 3rd Division in 2010.
+It is the second best club in Vestland behind Brann.